 No. All applicants must be working in a licensed facility that is regulated under OCFS or NYC DOHMH Article 47 regulations.

 What happens if I fail or drop a course?
 Will the scholarship still fund the course?

 No. If a student fails, drops, or withdraws, the student becomes responsible for all financial liabilities with the school.
-If EIP already paid for the course, you will be responsible to pay PDP EIP back and you will be unable to qualify for future scholarships until the debt is settled.
+If the Institute has already paid for the course, you will be responsible to reimburse the Institute and you will be unable to qualify for future scholarships until the debt is settled.

 How do I know if I received an Award?